 What happens if I stop paying my over 50s life premiums?

 The answer to this depends on the exact terms and conditions set out in your policy documents.
-Missing even one payment could void your policy, meaning you'll lose your life cover and not receive any refund.
+Missing even one payment could void your policy, leaving you without life cover and no refund.
 However, most insurance providers will give you a grace period to make up your payments without losing your cover.

 Can I cash in my over 50s life cover plan?